paritytech/polkadot/roadmap/implementers-guide/src/node/utility/chain-selection.md

 Update the approval status of the referenced block.
 If the block was stagnant and thus non-viable and is now viable, then the metadata of all of its descendants needs to be updated as well, as they may no longer be stagnant either.
 Update the set of viable leaves accordingly.

+### `ChainSelectionMessage::Leaves`

+Gets all leaves of the chain, i.e. block hashes that are suitable to build upon and have no suitable children.

 ### `ChainSelectionMessage::BestLeafContaining`

 If the required block is unknown or not viable, then return `None`.